Classification and characterization of nonequilibrium Higgs modes in unconventional superconductors: Results

+with $f'_\vk = f_\vk + \delta f^{\mathrm q}_\vk$, where $f^{\mathrm q}_\vk$ is the quench symmetry and $\delta$ the quench strength.
+The equilibrium value of the condensate has the symmetry of the gap $f_\vk$ which is not changed and always remains in a single symmetry sector.
+After the quench we calculate the Higgs oscillation of the order parameter as a function of time by evaluating the time-dependent gap equation \eqref{gap_eq}, which sums the oscillations of the condensate in momentum space.
+For the temporal evolution we use Anderson pseudospin formalism \cite{PhysRev.112.1900}, where the time-evolution is governed by Bloch equations.
+More details are given in the methods.

+For a given gap symmetry, there are different oscillations possible for the condensate, which can be excited depending on the symmetry of the quench.
+We use a new notation to describe this oscillation symmetry, which takes the gap symmetry into account.
+We add as an additional information the gap symmetry as subscript to the group theoretic notation of the irreducible representation name.
+We observe that depending on gap and quench symmetries not only the well known $2\Delta$ Higgs mode occurs in the spectrum of the Higgs oscillation, which appears independent on the quench due to coupling between the modes, but also a second mode at lower energy.

+Two examples for this observation are shown in Figure~\ref{fig:figure3}.
+In Figure~\ref{fig:figure3}a, we see the Higgs oscillations of the $d_{x^2-y^2}$ gap after a $f^{\mathrm q}_\vk \sim x^2-y^2$ and $f^{\mathrm q}_\vk \sim 1$ quench which excites $A_{x^2-y^2}^{1\mathrm{g}}$ or $B_{x^2-y^2}^{1\mathrm{g}}$ oscillations of the condensate.
+The $f^{\mathrm q}_\vk \sim 1$ quench for a $s$-wave superconductor is shown in red for comparison.
+We highlight that the $d$-wave oscillations decay much faster than the $s$-wave oscillations.
+This can be traced back to the stronger dephasing of the mode due to coupling to the gapless quasi-particles in the $d$-wave case.
+The final value of the gap, i.e. $\Delta_{\infty}$, depends on the strength of the quench, i.e. how strongly the initial states deviate from the equilibrium state \cite{Yuz05,Yuz06}.
+Figure~\ref{fig:figure3}b shows the Fourier transform of the Higgs oscillations.
+The large peak at $2 \Delta_{\infty}$ corresponds to the symmetric $A_{x^2-y^2}^{1\mathrm{g}}$ oscillation of the condensate.

+Most importantly a second low energy mode is visible for the $d$-wave superconductor after the $f^{\mathrm q}_\vk \sim 1$ quench.
+This mode does not exist for pure $s$-wave superconductors and it is also not excitable by the $f^{\mathrm q}_\vk \sim x^2-y^2$ quench in the $d$-wave case, as the quench has the same symmetry as the ground state gap.
+Similarly for other combinations of gap and quench symmetries additional modes can be identified.
+Thus there exists a direct connection between the symmetry of the gap and the existence of low energy Higgs modes.

-To understand the nature of the second mode in more detail, we performed a linear analysis of the gap dynamics after a quantum quench.
+To understand the nature of the second mode in more detail, we perform a linear analysis of the gap dynamics after a quantum quench.
 Specifically, we analytically compute the dynamics of the gap according to the expansion

-in first order of $\delta \Delta(t)$ for different initial states.
-Here $\Delta(0)$ is the gap for time $t=0+\epsilon$ for very small $\epsilon$ directly after the quantum quench.
-Transforming into Laplace space allows us to identify the leading contributions to the gap dynamics and leads to the expression
+in the first order of $\delta \Delta(t)$ for different initial states.
+Here $\Delta(0)$ is the gap at time $t=0$ directly after the quantum quench.
+Transforming into Laplace space with complex frequency $s$ allows us to identify the leading contributions to the gap dynamics and leads to the expression